 Holding Business Owners Responsible When They Do Not Maintain Their Property

 Whether you are at a grocery store, mall, amusement park or any other place of business, you expect that the property you visit will be free from hazards.
-When New Mexico business owners fail to repair their property or post safety warnings, you can get hurt and suffer serious injuries.
+When business owners fail to repair their property or post safety warnings, you can get hurt and suffer serious injuries.

 Premises Liability Claims Cover More Than Slip-And-Fall Injuries